reactionic/boilerplate-reactionic-meteor/README.md

 ## Credits

-To the open-source community before me.
+To the open-source community before me!

-Especially to [Mark Pors](https://github.com/pors/) and React-Ionic.
+Especially to [Mark Pors](https://github.com/pors/) for React-Ionic.